Red Hen Publications

 Assuming that we can take Sirius Black at his word that Snape had hung around with the Lestranges at Hogwarts at all.
 What seems more and more likely to me, is that Sirius has conflated Snape’s association with people who he knows to have become Death Eaters after Hogwarts into an association among these people while at Hogwarts.
 Even if they were not actually at Hogwarts at the same time.
 I do not think that it is only happy memories which Sirius Black may have managed to misplace over the previous dozen or so years.

-And at that, back when they were all at school, it may not have occurred to Sirius Black to associate Malfoy with the “future DEs” because Malfoy’s family was not “connected”.
+And at that, thinking back to when they were all at school, it may not have occurred to Sirius Black to retroactively associate Malfoy with the “future DEs” because Malfoy’s family was not “connected”.
 Sirius Black has every reason to know that you can be the very worst sort of pureblood-obsessed twerp without being a Death Eater.
 And if Abraxus Malfoy was not a schoolmate of Tom Riddle’s it is looking very much as if the Malfoys would NOT have been connected.
 Riddle will use members of the older generation, but he does not attempt to enlist them into his following.
 He goes after their children, instead.

 And Sirius Black may not have learned (for sure) of Lucius’s involvement with Lord Voldemort until after his own escape from Azkaban.
 Malfoy, after all, had not been sent to Azkaban.